-After several years of getting zombie chapter books to review, and ignoring them all, I finally decided to try and read all the books about the undead — or at least a lot.
+After several years of getting zombie chapter books and middle grade books to review and ignoring them all, I finally decided to try and read all the books about the undead — or at least a lot.
 Surprisingly, some of these books were quite good.
 Really good.
-(And those that weren’t, I won’t bother telling you about.)
+(And those that weren’t, I won’t bother telling you about.
+You’re welcome.)

-I found that the zombie chapter and middle-grade books for kids ages 6 – 13 were funny, even kooky, and not gross (which is what I expected) or scary (which is what I feared) or oriented towards voodoo (which totally creeps me out).
+I found that the zombie books for kids ages 6 – 13 were funny, even kooky, and not gross (which is what I expected) or scary (which is what I feared), or oriented towards voodoo (which just creeps me out.)
 Predictably, the YA books got more scary and creepy, and nightmare-inducing.
 (I’m a big baby because of my nightmares!
 Now you know my level of scaredy-cat-ness.)

-So, if you have a kiddo who thinks zombies are cool and he or she is looking for book recommendations, well, here’s my list of good zombie chapter books.
+So, if you have a kiddo who thinks zombies are cool and he or she is looking for book recommendations, well, here’s my list of good zombie children’s books.

 A Horde of Zombie Books for Kids